 Gorilla Tracking Rules and Regulations to Follow During Your Gorilla Trip

-Mountain gorilla trekking tours have guidelines that are put in place to protect you and the endangered Mountain Gorillas while for your Gorilla watching in the park.
+Mountain gorilla trekking tours have guidelines that are put in place to protect you and the endangered Mountain Gorillas while you are Gorilla watching in the park.

 Below are the rules and regulations to follow while on a gorilla walking trip on your gorilla trip: